lvgl/lvgl/docs/widgets/btnmatrix.rst

 By default, all flags are disabled.

-To set or clear a button’s control attribute, use ``lv_btnmatrix_set_btn_ctrl(btnm, btn_id, LV_BTNM_CTRL_...)`` and ``lv_btnmatrix_clear_btn_ctrl(btnm, btn_id, LV_BTNMATRIX_CTRL_...)``
+To set or clear a button's control attribute, use ``lv_btnmatrix_set_btn_ctrl(btnm, btn_id, LV_BTNM_CTRL_...)`` and ``lv_btnmatrix_clear_btn_ctrl(btnm, btn_id, LV_BTNMATRIX_CTRL_...)``
 respectively.
 More ``LV_BTNM_CTRL_...`` values can be OR-ed